 The Council values openness and comprehensive stakeholder engagement.
-The Authority has a Consultation Toolkit which is used to guide effective and appropriate consultation.
+The Authority has an Engagement Toolkit which is used to guide effective and appropriate consultation.

-The Authority has established partnership working and consultation with a number of different partners and organisations.
-The Council is undertaking a review in 2022/23 of partnerships in order to ensure there is clarity over those which are key and to set out expected outcomes from partnership working.
+The Authority has well established partnership working and active engagement with a number of different partners and organisations.
+A review of partnerships was undertaken in 2022/23 which identified our key partners and the effectiveness of the outcomes we deliver through our partnerships.